Inalegwu/Vision--DEPRECATED-/README.md

 ## Acknowledgements

-We would like to express our gratitude to the developers and contributors of Electron, TRPC, Drizzle, and React, whose exceptional work makes Vision possible.
+We would like to express our gratitude to the developers and contributors of Electron, TRPC, Drizzle,Jotai, and React, whose exceptional work makes Vision possible.

 Thank you for choosing Vision as your go-to comic book reader.
 We hope you enjoy the immersive experience it offers and that it brings your favorite comics to life in a whole new way.
 Happy reading!